Universality in polytope phase transitions and message passing algorithms: Proofs of Propositions 6 and 7

-where expectations are defined as in the statement of the Corollary.
-The second of these equations coincides with Eq.~(\ref{eq:CoroSE_B}).
+where expectations are defined as in the statement of the corollary.
+The second of these equations coincides with equation (\ref{eq:CoroSE_B}).
 For the first one, note that $\E\{D_{ii}\}=1$ and, by a standard Chernoff bound

 We therefore get